GuyLor/Direct-Policy-Gradients/README.md

 # Direct Policy Gradients - RL with A* sampling and direct optimization

-Pytorch impelentation for MiniGrid and DeepSea experiments of the paper "Direct Policy Gradients: Direct Optimization of Policies in Discrete Action Spaces"
+Pytorch impelentation for MiniGrid and DeepSea experiments from the paper "Direct Policy Gradients: Direct Optimization of Policies in Discrete Action Spaces"

 ## Installation